abdalla-diaai/calevent/README.md

 Fun Extra: Joke Generator:
     As an added feature, I want to have a random joke generator for a lighthearted experience.
     The joke should be prominently displayed, and clicking a button should generate a new joke.
+    **API limit is 100 requests per 15 minutes.
+Sometimes the fetch will not render results if this limit is exceeded.**
     Technological Stack:

 The app should utilize JavaScript, HTML, CSS, Bootstrap, and jQuery.